Olive Branch, Mississippi

-Olive Branch is a city in DeSoto County, Mississippi, United States.
-As of the 2020 census, the population is 39,711.
-Olive Branch is part of the Memphis Metropolitan Statistical Area, a region that consists of three counties in southwest Tennessee, five counties in northwest Mississippi, and two counties in eastern Arkansas.
-Olive Branch was the fastest growing city in the United States, with a growth rate of 838% as of 2010 in a thirty year time frame.
-Along with other rapidly growing places in DeSoto County, Olive Branch attributes most of its growth and development to the exodus of large numbers of families from central Memphis.
+Olive Branch is a city located in DeSoto County, Mississippi, United States.
+With a population of 39,711 at the 2020 census, it is the sixth most populous city in Mississippi.
+A suburb of Memphis, Olive Branch is part of the Memphis Metropolitan Statistical Area, a region that consists of three counties in southwest Tennessee, five counties in northwest Mississippi, and one county in eastern Arkansas.
+Along with other rapidly growing places in DeSoto County, Olive Branch attributes most of its growth and development to the exodus of large numbers of families from the city of Memphis.